Patients like Carol Pitman are living longer, more fulfilling lives thanks to advances in cancer treatments.

 “Since we started adding immunotherapy to systemic chemotherapy,” said Dr. Sattar, “we have prolonged our patients’ median survival time from about 9 to 12 months to about 18 months, and we’ve also been able to improve their quality of life.”

-Thirty months after her diagnosis, Pitman is doing remarkably well.
-She receives a combination of chemotherapy and immunotherapy infusions every 3 weeks, and her cancer is stable and under control.
+Since Pitman’s diagnosis, a combination of chemotherapy and immunotherapy infusions has kept her cancer stable and under control.

 “You’d never know by looking at me that I have cancer,” said Pitman.
 “It’s really remarkable.”

-Going through cancer treatment made Pitman especially vulnerable to COVID-19, so she spent lots of time at home alone during the pandemic.
-She kept her mind active by reading and doing The New York Times crossword puzzle every day.
-She is a member of multiple historical societies and, after participating virtually for nearly 2 years, is looking forward to attending meetings in person again very soon.
+Going through cancer treatment made Pitman especially vulnerable to COVID-19, so she’s spent lots of time at home during the pandemic.
+She’s a member of multiple historical societies and participates virtually to stay in touch.
+She keeps her mind active by reading and doing The New York Times crossword puzzle every day.

 “Dr. Sattar and my entire care team have been simply wonderful,” Pitman said.
 “When he first told me I have cancer, he put his hand on my shoulder and said, ‘We are going to work at this together.’
 And boy, have we!”